-The Fund accrues the custody fee expense at an annual rate of 0.1% of the net assets value at the end of each valuation day (2019: 0.1% of the net assets).
+The Fund accrues the custody fee expense at an annual rate of 0.1% of the net assets value at the end of each valuation day.

 Other fees

 The Fund Manager recovers from the Fund any other expense incurred on behalf of the Fund as per Terms and Conditions of the Fund.